Omnichannel Retailing – Raising the bar for customer satisfaction

 What does my customer want?
 How can I make him a satisfied customer with my product and service?
 This is the question that should be present in every retailer’s mind.
 Because, the answer to these questions will simplify your process of creating business strategies, and help bring your customer back to you each time.

 Omnichannel retail is the key.

-The increasingly sophisticated customer demands a platform where she/he can feel that shopping is nothing less than a cakewalk .
+The increasingly sophisticated customer demands a platform where she/he can feel that shopping is nothing less than a cakewalk.
 Customers today, are bent upon making the entire system working for themselves.
-Researches state that, consumers are leading and shaping the whole trend of shopping, with retailers lagging behind.
+Researchers state that consumers are leading and shaping the whole trend of shopping, with retailers lagging behind.
 Altering this trend can help you reap humongous benefits at the market.

 The approach should be customer-centric

 Customers have learnt how and where to purchase a product of their choice.
 There were 35 million online Indian shoppers in 2014 and this is expected to cross 100 million by the end of the year 2016.
 64% of Indians preferred to shop through their smartphones in 2015 as compared to 2014.
 Still, a considerable number of consumers prefer to shop through the brick-and-mortar stores across the country.

 Now, these are the various channels of marketing, known as, multi channel marketing, which are not connected to each other and function as separate entities.
 An online platform for a brand has nothing to do with its corresponding physical store.
 Similarly, vice-versa.